FoxChrisRealTheGit/react-stylux/README.md

 * A Giant Thank you to [Dev Mountain](https://devmountain.com/) for teaching us to code good
 * A big thank you to Morten Rand-Hendriksen for your videos on flex box and the code that allows the className socialness to work
+* Credit to http://meyerweb.com/eric/tools/css/reset/  for use of a reset file

 ## Changelog

+**0.1.0**
+* text align added to heading and paragraph blocks
+* Width and Height now available for heading and paragraph blocks

+* mainHeading name changed to H1 + num
+* Heading name changed to H2 + num
+* SubHeading name changed to H3 + num
+* SecondarySubHeading name changed to H4 + num
+* Paragraph name changed to P + num
+* PullQuote name changed to PLQ + num

+* z Index of 1000 added to the DropDownNav1
+* z Index of 200 added to the SubNavBAr1, this fixes a stacking issue

+* css reset hooked up to every block

+* readme updated to reflect changes

 **0.0.12**
 * readme was updated with minor documentation